Mario + Rabbids Sparks of Hope: Plot

 The team reaches Cursa's stronghold and destroys its protective shield with one of the wardens' inventions, revealing the Comet Observatory.
-In a frantic attempt to stop them, Cursa creates Darkmess clones of Bowser and Edge derived from the Megabug's and Cursa's record of their DNA.
-Edge admits that she is also a creation of Cursa and was once the leader of the Spark Hunters, but betrayed her creator after gaining free will while her comrades maintained their loyalty to Cursa.
+In a frantic attempt to stop them, Cursa creates doppelgängers of Bowser and Edge derived from the Megabug's and her respective record of their DNA; Edge confesses that she is also a creation of Cursa and was once the leader of the Spark Hunters, but betrayed her creator after gaining free will while her comrades maintained their loyalty to Cursa.
 Although she attempts to leave in shame, the other heroes refuse to cast her out and at last confront Cursa.
-After a protracted battle, Cursa releases both Rosalina and the energy of the absorbed Sparks but makes one last-ditch effort to destroy them in its true form.
-The nine heroes, the Sparks, and Rosalina all combine their power into a final attack, which eradicates Cursa for good.
-Everyone returns to the Mushroom Kingdom, where Rosalina congratulates them for their efforts in saving the Sparks, the galaxy, and herself.
-Both Rabbid Rosalina and Edge decide to stay with the heroes, and Rosalina gives a final thank-you to Mario and Bowser before departing.
-Rabbid Mario, Rabbid Luigi, and Rabbid Peach attempt to play with an irritated Bowser, forcing Mario to save them from his fire breath, and Beep-0 connects with the now-sentient JEANIE in a post-credits scene.
+After a protracted battle, Cursa releases both Rosalina and the energy of the absorbed Sparks, but makes one last-ditch effort to defeat them after assuming an independent form.
+The heroes, the Sparks and Rosalina all combine their power into a final attack which vanquishes Cursa.
+Everyone returns to the Mushroom Kingdom, where Rosalina congratulates them for their heroism.
+Both Rabbid Rosalina and Edge decide to stay with the heroes and Rosalina gives a final grateful regard to Mario and Bowser, the latter of whom resumes his rivalry with his enemies, before departing.
+Meanwhile, Beep-0 connects with the now-sentient JEANIE in a post-credits scene.

-Tower of Doooom
+The Tower of Doooom

 The heroes are summoned by Madame Bwahstrella, a fortune teller Rabbid from the main and previous games, to a large tower called the Tower of Doooom.
 She tasks them with rescuing Spawny, who is held hostage at the top of the tower by Cursa's minions.
 Once Spawny is rescued, he bids the heroes farewell and leaves to continue traveling the galaxy.

+The Last Spark Hunter

+Taking place after defeating Daphne and before reaching Cursa's stronghold, the heroes travel to the musical Melodic Gardens after discovering that it has gone silent.
+The atmosphere, having been affected by the Darkmess, also prevents them from leaving.
+There, they meet Allegra, the planet's warden, who informs them of the threat.
+The mastermind behind it is revealed to be Kanya, a fourth Spark Hunter who Edge does not know of.
+Like Edge, she betrayed Cursa, but with malicious intent of her own.
+Kanya then summons a King Bob-omb-based battle mech to attack the heroes, but they manage to defeat it.
+Despite this, Kanya remains unfazed and leaves.
+Later, the heroes find Allegra's friend Dorrie, a dinosaur who is the source of the Melodic Gardens' biophonies, that are a part of the planet, imprisoned in a cage.
+Kanya arrives in a more powerful King Bob-omb mech, revealing that the one they defeated earlier was a prototype and that she was testing them earlier to make improvements to her final design.
+After freeing Dorrie, the heroes then defeat Kanya, who is then sent flying along with her mech.
+With the Melodic Gardens now back to normal, the heroes can now leave to confront Cursa as Allegra wishes them luck in their adventure.